-Ouriginal: Students will be required to submit their course assignments to Ouriginal (via the Quercus course portal) for a review of textual similarity and detection of possible plagiarism.
+Turnitin: Students will be required to submit their writing assignments to Turnitin (via the Quercus course portal) for a review of textual similarity and detection of possible plagiarism.
 In making a submission, students will allow their assignments to be included as source documents in the reference database.
 These will be used solely for the purpose of detecting plagiarism.
-If you have an objection to the use of Ouriginal for the submission of your work, please make an appointment to speak with me to discuss alternative arrangements more than one week before the posted due date.
+If you have an objection to the use of Turnitin for the submission of your work, please make an appointment to speak with me to discuss alternative arrangements more than one week before the posted due date.

-If the deadline is missed, students can submit it within 7 days, but this will result in a late penalty of 30% of the grade for the assignment.
+If the deadline is missed, students can submit it within 3 days, but this will result in a late penalty of 30% of the total grade for the assignment.

-Mid-term and Exam: Midterms 1 and 3 are scheduled to take place within regular lecture or tutorial hours.
-Midterm 2 is planned during the Fall final exam period, with the exact time and location to be determined by the University.
+Mid-term and Exam: All three mid-terms are scheduled to take place within regular lecture or tutorial hours.
 The final exam will cover cumulative material, making it longer than the midterm exams.
 All exams will be close book.
 Additional specifics for each exam will be provided closer to the respective dates.
-Each mid-term will worth 15% each of your total grade.
+Each mid-term will worth 12% each of your total grade.
+The exam will worth 34%.

 Under normal circumstances, the failure to take a midterm test during the scheduled time will lead to a score of zero for that test.
 However, in special cases, special arrangements may be made due to factors such as illness, injury, legal matters, personal or family challenges, conflicts with extracurricular activities, religious practices, accessibility issues, or other uncommon and significant circumstances.
 It's important to note that missing a midterm because of reasons like oversleeping or work commitments will not qualify for accommodations.

-To be eligible for a possible make-up test, you need to inform me as soon as you become aware that you won't be able to attend the test.
+To be eligible for a possible weight transfer, you need to inform me as soon as you become aware that you won't be able to attend the test.
 Ideally, this should be done before the exam takes place.
 To inform me about their absent, please follow these instructions:

 - 1. Obtain one of the following pieces of documentation to verify your absence - i.
 Absence declaration form via ACORN (please forward the verification email to the course inbox listed above) - ii.
 Verification of Illness or Injury Form - iii.
 College Registrar's letter - iv.
 Letter of Academic Accommodation from Accessibility Services - 2.
 Fill out the Missed Term Test form on Quercus and attach the documentation obtained in the previous step.
 The submission date of this form will be taken into account when assessing your request.
 While explaining your absence, you have the option to include as much information as you are comfortable with, without needing to share personal details.
 If your situation involves a particularly private matter, it's advisable to consult your College Registrar. - 3.
-One week after submitting the Missed Term Test form, you will receive an email from me containing one of the following outcomes: approval of your request for a make-up exam, a request for additional information, or the denial of your request.
+One week after submitting the Missed Term Test form, you will receive an email from me containing one of the following outcomes: approval of your request for a weight transfer, a request for additional information, or the denial of your request.
 If you believe that your request has not been handled impartially, you have the option to contact your College Registrar for assistant.